Inc21/blarney_cc_pp1/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- I used free tool [imagecolorpicker.com](https://imagecolorpicker.com/) to pick the colors from original logo.
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+-
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+-

 ### Media